Trump says U.S. paid no money to North Korea over Warmbier

 “No money was paid to North Korea for Otto Warmbier, not two Million Dollars, not anything else,” Trump wrote in a tweet.

-The Washington Post reported on Thursday that Trump had approved payment of a $2 million bill from North Korea to cover its care of the college student, who died six days after he was returned to the United States comatose after 17 months in a North Korean prison.
+The Washington Post reported on Thursday that Trump had approved payment of a $2 million bill from Pyongyang to cover its care of the comatose college student, who was held in a North Korean prison for 17 months until June 2017.

 The Treasury Department received the bill from North Korea and it remained unpaid through 2017, the Post reported.
 It was not clear whether the administration paid the invoice later.